 San Francesco is the most popular beach in the town and consists of a darker tone of sand derived from crumbled reefs and rocks.
 It is located just off the marina.
 It is a decent location if you want a day soaking up the sun and relaxing in the exotic blue waters.

-However, we found it to be less than ideal as far as beaches on the Sorrentine Peninsula go.
-You’re better off paying for a lounge chair, heading to Marina Grande, or getting outside of the Sorrento altogether.
+However, we found it less than ideal for beaches on the Sorrentine Peninsula.
+You’re better off paying for a lounge chair, heading to Marina Grande, or getting outside the Sorrento altogether.
 We gave it a skip as a beach day but did check it out.

 Discover The Dish That Made A Town Famous